c3lang/c3c/CONTRIBUTING.md

 Regardless whether an addition is approved for inclusion or not, it needs to incubate:

-1. First implement it the addition standalone, showing that it’s working well and has a solid design.
+1. First implement it standalone, showing that it’s working well and has a solid design.
 This has the advantage of people being able to contribute or even create competing implementations
-2. One it is considered finished it can be proposed to be included.
+2. Once it is considered finished it can be proposed for inclusion.

 This will greatly help improving the quality of additions.